 The FoNS Residential Programme: Facilitating the development of person-centred cultures

-The programme will help participants to develop knowledge, skills and confidence in facilitating the development of person-centred cultures.
+The residential programme will help participants to develop knowledge, skills and confidence in facilitating the development of person-centred cultures.
 Participants will have the opportunity to:

 • Explore and clarify some of the key underpinning concepts